MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 For more information about PuTTY, see [PuTTY general FAQ/troubleshooting questions](https://documentation.help/PuTTY/faq.html).

-After logging in, run the next set of commands to migrate.

-## Download and install AzCopy
+### Download and install AzCopy on the controller VM

 After you sign in to the controller VM, run the following commands to install AzCopy: